axiom-crypto/axiom-docs/docs/protocol/zero-knowledge-proofs/introduction-to-zk.md

 A zero knowledge proof (ZKP or just ZK) is a proof of computation satisfying:

-* **Succinctness**: the size of the proof is constant (or in some cases logarithmic) in the size of the computation
+* **Succinctness**: the size of the proof is constant (or in some cases logarithmic) in the size of the computation.
-* **Zero knowledge**: certain inputs or intermediate variables of the computation can be hidden from the verifier of the proof
+* **Zero knowledge**: certain inputs or intermediate variables of the computation can be hidden from the verifier of the proof.

 Contrary to the name, the succinctness property is more central to current applications of ZK, whereas the zero knowledge aspect is often not used and can be turned off.
 Succinctness allows us to **compress** expensive computations into ZKPs that are computationally cheap to verify: